gicodes/timer-watch/README.md

 - takes in a number > 0, as 'user input' and it runs a countdown on the UI.
 - displays *time remaining* with an animated clock-wise movement that stops at 0.
 - was built with Vanilla Javascript, HTML, CSS, and helper libraries such as 'fa-', SVG.
-- Can be modified to deliver a better user experience && or integrated on advanced APIs.
+- can be modified to deliver better user interface and experience or integrated on advanced APIs.

 # Designed & Developed by Gideon, I